OS2234/Group_33_COMP1044_Coursework/README.md

 2. Click the **Import** tab

-3. Select the `localhost.sql` file from the project folder
+3. Select the `COMP1044_Database.sql` file from the project folder

 4. Click **Go** to import the schema and sample data